bollu/bollu.github.io/README.txt

 - My personal take: mozart has a "stacatto" feel, while beethoven has a "legato" feel.

+### Ravel and Music Boxes
+- He was fascinated by music boxes and clocks.
+- Bolero: features a simple, repetitive theme that is introduced by a snare drum and gradually layered with different instruments, creating an ever-increasing intensity.

 # I Like To Play Dances, Waltzes and Ragtime